-Several next-generation aniten molecules met prespecified preclinical target product profile goals regarding potency, stability, selectivity and pharmaceutical properties.
+Several next-generation Aniten molecules met prespecified preclinical target product profile goals regarding potency, stability, selectivity and pharmaceutical properties.
 On March 26, 2019, the Company announced the nomination of EPI-7386 as its lead clinical candidate for the treatment of mCRPC through inhibition of the NTD of the androgen receptor.
 In preclinical studies, EPI-7386 has displayed activity in vitro in numerous AR-dependent prostate cancer models including models where second-generation antiandrogens are inactive.
 In addition, EPI-7386 is significantly more potent, metabolically stable and more effective in preclinical studies compared to ESSA's first-generation compound, EPI-506.
 Lastly, EPI-7386 has demonstrated a favorable tolerability profile in all animal studies of the compound conducted to date.

-Following IND-enabling studies, ESSA filed an IND for EPI-7386 in mCRPC at the end of the first calendar quarter of 2020, and following the receipt of clearance by the FDA and allowance by Health Canada, commenced clinical testing of EPI-7386 in July 2020, allowing for accommodations to the planned timeline as a result of the impact of the COVID-19 situation at individual clinical trial sites (see "Risk Factors - Risks Relating to COVID-19" in our Annual report on Form 10-K).
+From this series of next-generation compounds, EPI-7386 was selected as the lead candidate for clinical development in mCRPC.
+An IND was submitted to the FDA on March 30, 2020 and was allowed by the FDA on April 30, 2020.
+A CTA was filed with Health Canada in April 2020 and clearance was subsequently received.
+Clinical testing of EPI-7386 commenced in July 2020, allowing for accommodations to the planned timeline as a result of the impact of COVID-19 at clinical trial sites (see "Risk Factors - Risks Relating to COVID-19" in our Annual report on Form 10-K).